luciotorelli/nature-one/README.md

 ### Special Thanks!

    * Rohit Code Institutor Mentor - I am very grateful for the guidance provided by Rohit and for pointing all the improvement opportunities of my project.
+   * [@tvianna](https://github.com/tvianna) - My sister that provided feedback on the project and for sharing all extensions she uses on VScode.
-   * [@GaryS007](https://github.com/GaryS007) - My fellow student/colleague that provided feedback on my project and helped our study group keep going.
+   * [@GaryS007](https://github.com/GaryS007) - My fellow student/colleague that provided feedback on the project and helped our study group keep going.
-   * Big thanks to my study group for sharing our struggles/challenges and keeping each other progressing!
-(Alexia, Bohdan, [@GaryS007](https://github.com/GaryS007), Ian, James, [@zemaciel](https://github.com/zemaciel), Thomas and Yanina)
+   * My study group for sharing the struggles/challenges and keeping each other progressing! ([@alexiiasantos](https://github.com/alexiiasantos), Bohdan, [@GaryS007](https://github.com/GaryS007), Ian, [@James-Fitz](https://github.com/James-Fitz), [@zemaciel](https://github.com/zemaciel), Thomas and Yanina)
    * [@WebDevSimplified](https://github.com/WebDevSimplified) for [this awesome tutorial on Flexbox](https://www.youtube.com/watch?v=fYq5PXgSsbE) that I came back to multiple times during the project.

 ### Resources used